argmaxinc/argmax-oss-swift/README.md

 ## SpeakerKit

 SpeakerKit is an on-device speaker diarization framework built on Core ML.
-It runs [Pyannote v4 (community-1)](https://huggingface.co/argmaxinc/speakerkit-coreml) segmentation and embedding models on Apple silicon to identify and label speakers in audio.
+It runs [Pyannote v4 (community-1)](https://huggingface.co/argmaxinc/speakerkit-coreml) on Apple silicon to label speakers in audio.
 Read the [blog post](https://www.argmaxinc.com/blog/speakerkit) for architecture details and benchmarks.

 - macOS 13.0 or later.
 - iOS 16.0 or later.